Sydney-Informatics-Hub/intro-git/notebooks/08_collab.md

 Next, the Collaborator needs to download a copy of the Owner's repository to her machine.
 This is called "cloning a repo".

-The Collaborator doesn't want to overwrite her own version of `planets.git`, so needs to clone the Owner's repository to a different location than her own repository with the same name.
+The Collaborator doesn't want to overwrite her own version of `mean.git`, so needs to clone the Owner's repository to a different location than her own repository with the same name.